dmitriy-kiriyenko/morgan/README.md

 ## Out of the box supported stacks

-* PostgreSQL/Nginx/Unicorn
-* MySQL/Nginx/Unicorn
+* Ruby on Rails - PostgreSQL/nginx/Unicorn

 ## How it works

-Stack-rails is a set of preselected cookbooks that are used to quickly setup and run Rails applications and maintain underlying infrastructure.
+Stacker is a set of preselected cookbooks that are used to quickly setup and run web applications and maintain underlying infrastructure.

 ### Step 1 - bootstrap environment